-- Ensure the HDX Progressive Display policy has been configured and applied to reduce network traffic for raster data displays. - Best performance will be provided by using maximum compression while in process (i.e., while display is in motion) and high compression while at rest. - Default ICA compression is set to medium without the policy - Progressive compression is not used without policy in place - Need to balance quality and performance needs to determine settings for your organization - The heavyweight compression is optional.
-It will provide additional compression while panning, etc., but at the cost of slightly additional CPU consumption on the client and server. - Video 5 min: Citrix SpeedScreen demo (ICA vs. RDP) - http://www.youtube.com/watch?v= RMTM7vaMnl
+- Ensure the HDX Progressive Display policy (graphics policy in XA 6.5) has been configured and applied to reduce network traffic for raster data displays. - Best performance will be provided by using maximum compression while in process (i.e., while display is in motion) and high compression while at rest. - Default ICA compression is set to medium without the policy - Progressive compression is not used without policy in place - Need to balance quality and performance needs to determine settings for your organization - The heavyweight compression is optional.
+It will provide additional compression while panning, etc., but at the cost of slightly additional CPU consumption on the client and server.